Liquid Nitrogen Puffs & Dragon’s Breath: desserts that give you dragon breathing powers

 - While wearing protective gloves and eye wear, slowly and carefully pour the liquid nitrogen over the cereal so it is completely soaked in liquid nitrogen; wait for the liquid nitrogen to evaporate.

-- Use a toothpick to pick up the cereal and pop in your mouth.
+- Use a skewer to pick up the cereal and pop in your mouth.
 Gently chew and exhale to breathe like a dragon!